-- 1. Student outcomes: attainment and progress - To raise standards of achievement at Key Stages 4 and 5; - To narrow gaps in achievement of SEND, Pupil Premium and ethnic minority groups.
+1. Student Achievement: attainment and progress

+- To raise standards of achievement at Key Stages 4 and 5 - To narrow gaps in achievement of SEND, Pupil Premium and ethnic minority groups

-Strategies for achieving these include: the refinement of data analysis systems across all key stages; a focus on developing questioning and metacognition; the continued development of supervised study, development of the mastery approach in mathematics and English; a review of the Key Stage 3 curriculum to be implemented by 2020; and continued investment in intervention and support systems for learners.
+Strategies for achieving these include: the refinement of data analysis systems across all key stages; a focus on developing questioning and metacognition; the continued development of supervised study, development of the mastery approach in mathematics and English; a review of the Key Stage 3 curriculum to be embedded by September 2022 with ongoing review to ensure that it remains fit for purpose as cohorts join the school; and continued investment in intervention and support systems for learners.

 By meeting these objectives, the Academy will work towards its aspirational target that "every student, in every year group, makes greater than expected progress".